 Krause opines that users shouldn’t be asked for passwords and similar credentials in the first place to prevent exploitation of the newly discovered iOS vulnerability.
 However, if they are asked for credentials, it is better to go to the Settings app and enter their credentials over there to eliminate the risk of abuse.

-“Always close the dialog, and open the iCloud settings manually, and only enter [the password] there.
+“Always close the dialog, and open the iCloud settings manually, and only enter there.
 Showing a dialog that looks just like a system popup is super easy, there is no magic or secret code involved, it’s the examples provided in the Apple docs, with a custom text,” stated Krause.